GroupEng

 GroupEng requires only Python.
 If you are using a Mac, you already have python, but if it fails try this version.

-- Download and install python if necessary (you probably want this version), then download and unpack the GroupEng archive.
+- Download and install python if necessary, then download and unpack the GroupEng archive.

 We also have much more detailed instructions if you want them.